-Fig:2.
+Fig 2.
 Morphological observations snails : a.
-Pila globosa, (b): Bellamya bengalensis,
+Pila globosa, b Bellamya bengalensis,

-(c): Parresia fevidence, (d): Lamellidens marginalis.
+c Parresia fevidence, d Lamellidens marginalis.

 Monetary Profits and Food Source

 Snails provide a reliable source of income for men and women involved in the marketing chain, from harvesters to consumers.
 Small groups, typically consisting of 5–8 people, most of whom are women, engage in snail-related activities in North Bihar.
 However, in Dumraon, (Buxar) only men were found to be involved in snail-related activities.
 Snail meat is considered a superior source of protein, second only to fish and prawns.
 Both the leg and hepatopancreas of Pila globosa are consumed as food.
 In Purnia, snails, especially the Pila and Bellamya species, are marketed from July to March.
 From April to June, the market remains closed due to a lack of availability.
 In different parts of Bihar, P. globosa is commonly referred to as Ghongha or Dokka in the local language.
 Snails, particularly P. globosa, are a popular gastropod species consumed by tribal and low- to middle-income groups in Bihar.
 In Purnia district, due to the high demand for snails, they are often imported from other districts of Bihar, such as Samastipur and Khagaria.
 Among the Pila and Bellamya species, these snails are in high demand and are frequently purchased by middle- and lower-class families at an average retail price of ₹140 per kilogram (Prasad and Sinha, 2024).
 A survey conducted in Purnia revealed that snail sales significantly impact the income of local people involved in the trade.
 On average, a seller earns a net profit of ₹1,000–1,500 per day (Prasad and Sinha, 2024).
 The meat of shellfish (snails) serves not only as a human protein supplement but also plays a role in aquaculture and traditional medicine for treating various diseases.
 The flesh of Lamellidens marginalis is finely chopped, cooked with salt and turmeric, and softened for use.
 Small-scale catfish (Clarias magur) farmers frequently use chopped mollusc flesh as feed in grow-out and broodstock ponds, often combined with other ingredients.
 Some snail species are malacophilous, contributing to the pollination of Makhana (Euryale ferox) and Singhara (Trapa natans) crops during the rainy season.
 Khoisnam et al., (2007) reported a similar observation, noting that snails sometimes serve as the primary pollinators on rainy days when honeybees are not active.
 In addition to being a significant source of protein, snails are also rich in iron, calcium, vitamins, and several other minerals (Baby et al., 2010).
 Apart from human consumption these snail species are harvested commercially as shrimp/prawn farms, hatcheries in certain areas of Bangladesh and India (Baby et al, 2010: Prasad, 2020).